How Many Home Insurance Companies Are There In The US?

 Claim frequency can vary a lot by state.
 It may not come as a surprise that states like Kansas, Oklahoma, Colorado, and Texas have the highest rates for total claim payouts as a result of natural catastrophes.
 On the other hand, areas like Maine, Idaho, Nevada, and Oregon have some of the lowest in the country.

 If you're looking to pay the lowest premiums on your homeowners insurance, then living in Oregon would best suit you as it boasts the nation's cheapest premiums, with residents paying an average of $574 per year.
 On the other end of the spectrum, Florida has the highest premiums in the nation at $2,055/year, followed closely by Texas at $1,947/year.

 Texas and Florida sit at nearly 2x the national average of $1,083/year as of 2018.
 The cost of homeowners insurance across the board continues to trend higher, mainly due to more frequent large natural disasters hitting the country:

 How Many Homeowners Are at Risk?

-Many insurance plans don’t cover certain damages like mold, earthquake, or flooding without specific add-ons or additional policies.
-This could leave many homeowners at risk.
+Many insurance plans don't cover certain damages like mold, earthquake, or flooding without specific add-ons or additional policies.
+Excluding these perils could leave many homeowners at risk.
 For instance, only 11 percent of homeowners carry flood insurance policies.
 Considering that flooding is the most common natural disaster in the nation and more than 20 percent of the flood claims came from houses outside of high-risk areas makes this statistic unsettling.
 Homeowners insurance claims can be both frequent and expensive.
-In 2016, 5.3 percent of homeowners filed a claim with the average amount paid on those claims being $11,666.
+In 2017, 5.8% percent of homeowners filed a claim with the average amount paid on those claims being $15,532.